 - From 1980 is organized Escape from Alcatraz Triathlon.
 The event includes a 1.5-mile swim to San Francisco, plus an 18-mile bike ride and an 8-mile run.

-Tips Before you Book Alcatraz Tour
+Tips Before you Book the Best Alcatraz Tour

 Is the Alcatraz tour worth it?

 Definitely, Alcatraz Island is a trendy place.
 And it is worth booking a trip well in advance.
-Otherwise, you can get stuck in the 3-4 hour queue waiting for the island’s ferry and not getting a ticket.
-Tickets to Alcatraz are in high demand, so it happens that you can’t get to the ferry without earlier booking.
+Otherwise, you can get stuck in the 3-4 hour line waiting for the island’s ferry and not getting a ticket.
+Tickets to Alcatraz are in high demand, so it happens that you can’t get to the ferry without an earlier booking.
 Alcatraz Tours can fill up about 90 days in advance, especially during tourist peak months.

 During a pandemic, booking is mandatory due to a limited number of places.

-How long does the Alcatraz tour last?
+How long does the best Alcatraz tour last?

 All Alcatraz Island tours depart from and return to Pier 33 Alcatraz Landing, along the Embarcadero.
 It takes about 15 minutes to get by ferry to Alcatraz Island.
 Visiting the prison will take approximately 2 hours.
-So, book for your Alcatraz trip around 3 hours.
+So, book for your Alcatraz trip for around 3 hours.

 Is it better to visit Alcatraz in the morning or afternoon?